general-molecular-simulations/so3lr/README.md

 pip install --upgrade pip
 pip install jax==0.5.3
 ```
-Note, that SO3LR will be much fast on GPU than on CPU, so large scale simulations are ideally performed on a GPU.
+> **Note**: SO3LR runs significantly faster on GPU, making it the preferred choice for large-scale simulations.
 More
 details about JAX installation can be found [here](https://jax.readthedocs.io/en/latest/installation.html).

 Next clone the repository and install by doing